What is the best HOB filter (Hang On Back) for an aquarium?

 Another superior quality filter from Marineland – the Marineland Emperor Filter is an effective unit that is recognized as one of the best HOB filters for removing chemical substances, food residue, waste, and more!
 Incredibly powerful at handling flow rate up to 400 GPH, the Marineland Emperor can efficiently transform any type of polluted water into a safe ecosystem for your pet fish.

 - Filtration: This brilliant HOB filter can perfectly filter an 80-gallon aquarium.
-This model can facilitate a large volume of media in the grey media baskets.
+This model can facilitate a large volume of filter media in the grey media baskets.
 One of the reasons why this model is considered a powerhouse is that it ensures an excellent flow rate of 400 GPH.
 This rate of flow keeps water pressure stable, so your pet fish don’t experience a drop and are spooked by it.

 - Bio-Wheels: The dual bio-wheels equipped in this model sustain and help grow all those beneficial bacteria, much important for a healthy ecosystem.
 In addition, the bio-wheels improve filtration process.
 The wheels tend to slow in due course.
 But, as long as they spin, there’s nothing to worry about.